Jeremy Reilly is a personal trainer, golf pro and long-term friend of Naturality.

 You can see his issue from this snapshot from the video (Jeremy is on the right):

-This is a common problem, not just in ankles but in low backs, hips, knees and shoulders, in fact anywhere someone has DECREASED MOBILITY.
+Decreased mobility (reduced range of motion) is a common problem, not just in ankles but also in low backs, hips, knees and shoulders.

-Jeremy’s approach, understandably, was to try to regain mobility through exercise, mobility work and stretching.
+Understandably, Jeremy’s approach was to try to regain mobility through exercise, mobility work and stretching.
 The answer was more training, which may not be totally logical if training is basically your full-time career.

 His predicament piqued my interest because with my training in Afferent Input, I usually find that joints lose their mobility when the muscles that move them aren’t pulling strongly enough, and I wondered if that might be his problem.